badsectorlabs/ludus/docs/docs/using-ludus/templates.md

 These variables are to be used in the packer configuration to ensure that the template is built correctly depending on how the Ludus server is configured (i.e. with a custom ZFS storage pool).

-The template name displayed by Ludus is extracted with the following regex: `(?m)[^"]*?-template`.
-Therefore, be sure to have a string in your packer file that includes `-template` that will be used as the template name.
-Typically this is the `vm_name` variable.
+The template name displayed by Ludus is extracted from the `vm_name` in the `source`.
+Ludus will resolve the `vm_name` if there is a variable reference.

 It is the Ludus convention to use `localuser:password` as the user account for templates unless there is a reason not to (i.e. kali).